S&P 500, Nasdaq set for higher open as focus turns to tech earnings, Fed

-Shares of Microsoft Corp and Alphabet Inc gained 0.4% each, while those of Apple Inc, Facebook Inc and Amazon.com Inc, slated to report this week, were also higher.
-The five companies combined account for about 40% of the S&P 500’s market capitalization.
+Shares of Microsoft Corp (MSFT.O) and Alphabet Inc (GOOGL.O) gained 0.4% each, while those of Apple Inc (AAPL.O), Facebook Inc (FB.O) and Amazon.com Inc (AMZN.O), slated to report this week, were also higher.
+The five companies combined account for about 40% of the S&P 500's market capitalization.

 "What we're really looking forward to is guidance about where we're going in the next six months to a year and that is going to set the tone for the markets," said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.